 CSS Validation and Vendor Extensions: Throw Warnings, Not Errors

-If you understand valid code as a quality baseline, you will validate your code.
-If you validate style sheets, you will have come across errors like (W3C CSS validator test):
+If you understand valid code as a quality baseline, you validate your code.
+If you validate style sheets, you come across errors like:

 These should be warnings, not errors.